YubicoLabs/passkey-workshop/docs/docs/mobile-clients/android/app-as-webauthn.md

 ## Next Steps

-Now that our backend relying party and frontend Android App are exchanging the first part of WebAuthn, let us follow up in the [next section](./app-complete-webauthn.md) to complete the WebAuthN communication.
+Now that our backend relying party and frontend Android App are exchanging the first part of WebAuthn, let us follow up in the [next section](./app-complete-webauthn.md) to complete the WebAuthn communication.